jewettaij/visfd/doc/doc_filter_mrc.md

 membrane-like objects from eachother.
 In particular, surfaces are assumed to be moderately smooth.
-This means that adjacent voxels with radically different orientations will never be grouped together (even if they are both bright).
+This means that adjacent voxels with radically different orientations will never be grouped together.
-Only voxels of similar orientation will be grouped into connected surfaces.
+Only voxels with similar orientations will be grouped into connected surfaces.
 (The degree of similarity can be set by the user.)
+In this case, the "*threshold*" parameter determines how *membrane-like* a voxel must be in order for it to be included.

-If the *threshold* parameter is chosen carefully, then these different islands will hopefully correspond to different objects (eg. membranes) in the original image.
+If the *threshold* parameter is chosen carefully, then these different islands will hopefully correspond to different membranes in the original image.
 This *threshold* parameter will vary from image to image and must be chosen carefully.

-Generally, speaking the *threshold* parameter determines the minimum "*saliency*" that a voxel must have for it to be added to an object being segmented.
-For the specific case of *membrane detection*, the "*threshold*" parameter determines how *membrane-like* a voxel must be in order for it to be included with the the membrane.
-If this parameter is too large, then individual objects (eg. membranes) in the image will be split into multiple pieces.
+If the *threshold* parameter is too large, then individual objects (eg. membranes) in the image will be split into multiple pieces.
 If too small, then separate objects in the image will be joined together.